 Promoting social participation, human rights and a culture of peace

-Guatemala is experiencing a period in which there are fewer and fewer institutions committed to working for peace and justice.
+Guatemala is experiencing a period in which fewer institutions are committed to working for peace and justice.
 Moreover, the former president expelled the International Commission against Impunity in Guatemala (Comisión Internacional contra la Impunidad en Guatemala, CICIG), censorship of critical and oppositional voices is rife, and the Guatemalan government has discontinued international cooperation in some areas.
-This means that people who advocate human rights, community interests, environmental protection, a free press and an independent judiciary are being persecuted and criminalised.
+A consequence is that people who advocate for human rights, community interests, environmental protection, freedom of the press and an independent judiciary are persecuted and criminalised.

-In addition, the parliament has passed a series of ultraconservative laws, which is a systematic setback for holistic development.
-It is also restricting the rights and participation of civil society – especially in the case of indigenous people, women, young people and the LGBTIQ+ community.
+In addition, parliament has passed a series of ultra-conservative laws that not only limit individual and communal holistic development but also restrict rights and the sociopolitical participation of civil society, especially that of the indigenous population, women, young people and the LGBTIQ+ community.

-Social participation and the recognition and implementation of the rights of disadvantaged groups have increased.
-Current and past conflicts involving human rights violations are now being addressed in a peaceful manner.
+Social participation and the recognition and implementation of the rights of disadvantaged groups have improved in Guatemala, while current and past conflicts involving human rights violations are now being addressed in a peaceful manner.

-Civil society and governmental partner organisations and also peace experts are
+Civil society, governmental partner organisations and peace experts work together to:

-- implementing new methodological approaches for rapprochement and dialogue,
+- implement new methodological approaches for rapprochement and dialogue,

-- supporting networks in accessing differentiated information, involving different population groups,
+- support networks in accessing differentiated information involving different population groups,

-- promoting the rights of particularly vulnerable groups such as women, indigenous peoples and victims of human rights violations,
+- promote the rights of particularly vulnerable groups such as women, indigenous peoples and victims of human rights violations,

-- developing non-violent and constructive solutions in conflict situations,
+- develop non-violent and constructive solutions in conflict situations,

-- addressing serious human rights violations from the past through transitional justice,
+- address serious human rights violations from the past through transitional justice and

-- monitoring and analysing current human rights violations.
+- monitor and analyse current human rights violations.